 If a social media friend would meet you in real life, would they recognize you as the same person as the one on social media?

-Why do you share photos on social media?
+Why did you share photos on social media?

 Have you ever posted or texted something you were sorry you did?
 What happened next?